MileHacker Logo

 • Business Hotels (Extended Rates):

-Some offer long-term rates, which are cost-effective for longer visits.
+Some offer weekly or monthly rates, that happen to be cost-effective for longer visits.

 • Cultural Significance:

 Few real estate in Miyazaki City have deep historical significance.
-For ryokan experiences, explore nearby coastal or hot spring towns.
+For ryokan experiences, check out close-by coastal or hot spring towns.

 Additional Considerations